 Home automation means, using Internet of Things (IoT) to connect and control household devices and appliances.
 Home Automation protocols on the other hand are the ways to communicate this information to other devices, either in a wired manner, or wirelessly.
 Here is a good introduction of some Home Automation Protocols that can be used to establish your next smart home.

 While the concept is not a new one – since smart lights and timer based appliances have been around for a while now – the advent of IoT and Artificial Intelligence has given home automation a whole new dimension.
 These days, smart homes can be monitored and controlled remotely with minimal user oversight.
-Moreover, the development of parallel technologies such as smartphone apps and remote access protocols has greatly improved the usage scenarios for home automation, providing convenience, control and security to smart home users.
+Moreover, the digital product development of parallel technologies such as smartphone apps and remote access protocols has greatly improved the usage scenarios for home automation, providing convenience, control and security to smart home users.